Lorraine Fontana

 Touching Up Our Roots: Georgia’s LGBTQ Story Project interview

-Atlanta Progressive News Story re MMGA arrest protesting RFRA bill in office of Georgia Assembly sponsor of the bill.
+Atlanta Progressive News Story regarding MMGA arrest protesting RFRA bill in office of Georgia Assembly sponsor of the bill.